By PPMAG | May 31, 2017

 PC Co-Chair Duties

 The Conference Program Committee (PC) typically has up to three co-chairs.
-The attempt has been made to have the co-chairs be 1 from the US, 1 from Canada, and 1 from Europe, but this isn’t required.
-The co-chairs responsibility is to come up with the theme and title of the conference, ensure all coordinator roles are filled (workshops, posters, lightning talks, Birds of a Feather, etc.), to regularly have open discussions with the local arrangements committee to ensure that everything is on schedule and inform one another of potential issues.
+The attempt has been made to have the co-chairs be 1 from the US, 1 from Canada, and 1 from Europe, but this is not required.
+The co-chairs responsibility is to come up with the theme and title of the conference, ensure all coordinator roles are filled (workshops, posters, lightning talks, Birds of a Feather, etc.), to regularly have open discussions with the local arrangements committee to ensure that everything is on schedule, and inform one another of potential issues.
+The PC Chairs share responsibility for visas with the IASSIST President/ Vice-President and Fellows Chairs.

 Refer to the Timeline section for a higher level list of all activities and proposed deadlines.